cbecquart/ICSpyLab/docs/usage.rst

 Usage
 =====

-This section provides examples of how to use the ICSpy package.
+This section provides examples of how to use the pyICS package.
 The core of the package is the ICS class.
 The implementation is similar to the sklearn framework, including a fit-transform logic.
 For more information about the arguments and methods, check out the Module page.